-The AMD Ryzen 5 3400G is another solid choice but this isn’t a CPU, more of an Accelerated Processing Unit.
+The AMD Ryzen 5 3400G is another solid choice but this isn’t a CPU, it is technically an accelerated processing unit.
 It’s made for lower-end builds but can still put out when it needs to.
-A solid choice if for those that wish for a good quality unit that’s easy on the wallet.
+A solid choice for those that wish for a good quality unit that’s easy on the wallet.

 Check out the AMD Ryzen 5 3400G today and get a great addition to your dream gaming PC.

-One of the first things you need to do is check if your desired motherboard is compatible with your other components.
-Wouldn’t want to buy one and then find out it ain’t fitting in your CPU when you’re making the PC.
+After the CPU, one of the first things you need to do is check if your desired motherboard is compatible with your other components.
+You wouldn’t want to buy one and then find out it doesn’t fit in your CPU.
 That takes a huge chunk of your funds as well.
-Since you’ll need to buy SAID compatible Motherboard and just storage the incompatible one.
-Which is a waste, right?

-Now you might be wondering, the hell is Overclocking and how does that relate to my PC?
+Now you might be wondering, what is overclocking and how does that relate to your PC?
 Well, overclocking is you increasing a PC component’s clock rate.
-AKA, running said part at higher speeds than what it was designed to run in.
-Now usually this applies to the GPU and CPU.
+In other words, it’s running your parts at speeds higher than they were designed to run in.
+Now usually, this applies to the GPU and CPU.
 But the other parts can also be overclocked if you so wish.

-Increasing their clock rate gives it the ability to perform more operations per second.
+Increasing their clock rate gives your PC the ability to perform more operations per second.
 But the drawback is that they produce additional heat.
-And if you’ve followed the trend, additional heat equals lots of detriments.
-Most notably an increased chance of fire.
+And if you’ve followed the trend, additional heat equals lots of detriments, most notably an increased chance of fire.
 So if you’re planning to overclock your PC, try to invest in additional cooling.

 AMD MSI B450 PLUS Max

 The AMD MSI B450 is a reliable motherboard that’s built to provide the same performance power as other CPUs.
-A great choice if you want consistent performance from your motherboard
+It is a great choice if you want consistent performance from your motherboard.

 Check out the AMD MSI B450 on Amazon and get a great motherboard for your gaming PC.